Senate up late voting on GOP tax breaks and spending cuts plan that's central to Trump agenda

-WASHINGTON — (AP) — Senators dived into a contentious late night — or all-night — debate Friday over a Republican budget plan that's central to President Donald Trump's agenda for trillions of dollars in tax breaks and boosts to border security and defense spending, all while slashing other government spending.
+WASHINGTON — (AP) — Senators were churning through a contentious late night — or all-night — debate Friday over a Republican budget plan that's central to President Donald Trump's agenda for trillions of dollars in tax breaks and boosts to border security and defense spending, all while slashing other government spending.

 It could not have come at a more difficult political moment.
 The U.S. economy is churning over Trump's vast tariff scheme sent stocks plummeting, and experts are warning of soaring costs for consumers at home and threats of a potential recession.
 Even some Republicans have expressed concerns.

-But GOP leaders with a nod from Trump are determined to march ahead, pushing past a hardened line of opposition from Democrats, who are unified as they decry tax breaks for the wealthy at the expense of federal programs Americans rely on.
-Approval, expected by Saturday morning, would give Republicans the chance in coming months to muscle a tax cut bill through both chambers of Congress, just as they did in Trump's first term.
+But GOP leaders with a nod from Trump are determined to march ahead, pushing past a hardened line of opposition from Democrats, who are unified against what they decry as tax breaks for the wealthy at the expense of federal programs Americans rely on.
+Approval, expected by Saturday morning, would pave the way for Republicans in coming months to muscle a tax cut bill through both chambers of Congress, just as they did in Trump's first term.

 “Let the voting begin," said Senate Majority Leader John Thune, R-S.D.